The economy is continuing on a bumpy growth path. The current annual rate of growth has fallen to just 1.1%pa – down

 This chart shows the growth experienced by the PRS – and the present levelling off of that growth trend.

-This is a draft of what will be part of our Landlord’s Confidence Index, providing analysis on the key decisions and motivations driving the PRS.

-The Landlord Confidence Index breaks down what landlords are telling us in each region.

-Replacement | This chart shows the growth experienced by the PRS – and the present levelling off of that growth trend.

 This is a full draft of what will be our Landlord’s Confidence Index, providing analysis on the key decisions and motivations driving the PRS.

 The Landlord Confidence Index breaks down what landlords are telling us in each region.